iwilare/dinaturality/README.md

 Every file which typechecks is contained in the [All](All.agda) file.

-The formalization for the [left relative adjunction](Dinaturality/Sketch/HomRelativeAdjunction.agda) contains only a minimal formalization sketch.
+The formalization for the left relative adjunction in [Dinaturality/Sketch/HomRelativeAdjunction.agda](Dinaturality/Sketch/HomRelativeAdjunction.agda) contains only a minimal formalization sketch.
 See the description at the top of the file.

-Files in the folder [Failure/](Dinaturality/Failure/) do not typecheck (on purpose) and they are not included in the [All](All.agda) file.
+Files in the folder [Failure/](Dinaturality/Failure/) do not typecheck (on purpose), and they are not included in the [All](All.agda) file.
 They are just sanity checks to verify that something is not provable.

 ## Requirements